openfaas/faas-cli/README.md

 * `faas-cli login` - stores basic auth credentials for OpenFaaS gateway (supports multiple gateways)
 * `faas-cli logout` - removes basic auth credentials for a given gateway
 * `faas-cli store` - allows browsing and deploying OpenFaaS store functions
+* `faas-cli secret` - manage secrets for your functions

 The default gateway URL of `127.0.0.1:8080` can be overriden in three places including an environmental variable.